leeper/cregg/README.md

-The package includes an example conjoint dataset (borrowed and lightly modified from the [cjoint](https://cran.r-project.org/package=cjoint) package), which is used here and and in examples:
+The package includes several example conjoint datasets, which is used here and and in examples:

 ```r